flipboxfactory/saml-sp/docs/installation.md

 # Installation / Upgrading

 ### Option 1: Composer
 Composer is a simple, straight forward installation.
-Simple run the following command in your project root:
+Simply run the following command from your project root:

 ```bash
 composer require flipboxfactory/saml-sp
 ```

 ### Option 2: Plugin Store
 Within your Craft CMS project admin panel, navigate to the 'Plugin Store' and search for `SAML SSO Service Provider`.
 Installation is a button click away.

 Once the plugin is installed, head over to [configure](/configure/) the plugin.